DominikNoga/react-course-udemy/25-tanstack-and-react-query/25-tanstack-query.notes.md

 ```

 ## Basic Usage
-In order to use a tanstack query we need to use a special hook called `useQuery`.
+In order to use a tanstack query we need to use a special hook called `useQuery` which is only used for getting data.
 ```tsx
 import { useQuery } from '@tanstack/react-query';
 import { fetchEvents } from '../../utils/http.js';